 Confidential Resources include campus or community professionals who are required by law to maintain the confidentiality of information shared with them in the context of a legally-protected or privileged relationship (such as professional mental health counselors, medical professionals, attorneys, and ordained clergy).
 Confidential Resources must maintain the confidentiality of communications disclosed within the scope of their provision of professional services, unless required or permitted to disclose information by law or ethical obligations.
 Information shared with Confidential Resources when they are acting in the scope of their profession will not be disclosed to the VP for EEO-TIX or any other university official without the express written permission of the individual seeking services or as otherwise provided by law (i.e., where there is an imminent threat of harm to self or others or the conduct involves suspected abuse of a minor).
 In other instances, a Confidential Resource may share information as it relates to patterns or trends but will not reveal any personally identifiable information.

-Confidential Resources at the university include Relationship and Sexual Violence Prevention and Services (RSVP), Student Counseling Services (SCS), medical professionals at Engemann Student Health Center and Eric Cohen Student Health Center, the USC WorkWell Center, Office of the Ombuds, and clergy in the Office for Religious Life.
+Confidential Resources at the university include employees at CARE-SC (Confidential Advocacy, Resources, and Education – Support Center), Student Counseling Services (SCS), medical professionals at Engemann Student Health Center and Eric Cohen Student Health Center, the USC WorkWell Center, Office of the Ombuds, and clergy in the Office of Religious and Spiritual Life.

 All other staff employees